pydanny/pydanny-event-notes/PyCodeConf2011/python_slow_if_wrong.rst

 * Amusingly, the new threaded java system is slower and takes more memory
 * "Ever notice complex Java programs seem to run slow and take up tons of memory?"

-+Exception sometimes python is a garbage collected language
+++Exception sometimes python is a garbage collected language
 ------------------------------------------------------------

 * Refcount sometimes fails